The conversations you’ve been dreading,

 Each scenario starts with a briefing on what's really going on — the subtext, the politics, the thing nobody says out loud.
 Now you know what you're actually navigating.

 Type what you'd actually say.
-The AI partner responds like a real colleague — they push back, read between your lines, and don't make it easy.
+The AI partner responds like a real person — they push back, read between your lines, and don't make it easy.
 That's the point.

 See what you really communicated